Best Solar Companies in Florida

 2007

 Freedom Solar Power stands out for its professional installation and customer service.
-Installers specialize in rooftop solar panels, ground-mounted arrays, off-grid solar power systems and solar carports.
-For residential projects, they can work with almost any type of roof, including metal and tile.
+Installers specialize in American-designed rooftop solar panels, ground-mounted arrays, off-grid solar power systems and solar carports in Tampa and Orlando.
+For residential projects, they can work with almost any type of roof, including metal and tiles.

 Aniruddha in Ellenton was happy with Freedom Solar Power panels — “they were the best in terms of technology for residential use” — but said the company could have been more upfront about using a third-party financing partner.
 For Aniruddha, this complicated getting a HELOC on their property.